Strain Requirements

 To prevent your samples from leaking during shipment, place the tubes in a rigid tube box, with individual spacers.
 Placing your tubes in the box in order of the sample ID number greatly reduces handling, and will give you the best possible turnaround time.

-If you are sending more than one project in the same shipment, please use a separate box for each project and clearly label each box with the project number.
+If we sent your buffer tubes in a plastic box, please use this to ship your samples to us.
+If you are sending more than one project in the same shipment, please use a separate box for each project and clearly label each box with the project number (e.g. 20250318_Cottier1).
 If you are not able to use a box, please separate tubes from different projects in another way, e.g. inside a falcon tube or zip lock bag.

 Log onto your project portal to print the return label and attach it to the outside of your package.
 Using this label will help our Laboratory Team to identify your project and ensure your samples enter the correct pipeline as quickly as possible.
 We recommend that you send your parcel using a tracked service.
+For more information please access our detailed shipping guide.